Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Supplementary information

 In this study, we employed the algorithm proposed by Kienholz et al.\supercite{kienholz_icedivides_2013} to reconstruct ice divides.
 We leverage the tools of WhiteboxTools\supercite{lindsay_whitebox} and Pysheds\supercite{bartos_pysheds} for an open-source implementation to increase transparency, reproducibility and accessibility for the scientific community.

-The quality of the reconstructed ice divides was estimated with two distance-based metrics.
+The quality of the reconstructed ice divides was estimated with two distance-based metrics similar to PoLiS\supercite{avbelj_polis_2015}.
 The first metric calculates the average distance from points in the reconstructed ice divides to the reference, while the second metric calculates the distance from points in the reference to the reconstructed ice divides.
 The metrics are defined as follows:

 where $p$ is a point of a polyline, $\text{rf}$ and $\text{rc}$ are the reference and reconstructed ice divides, respectively, and $\rho$ stands for the Euclidean distance.
 Points $p$ were sampled every 10 metres from both $\text{rc}$ and $\text{rf}$ for the calculations.
-We used the datasets for temporal and spatial generalisation tests to evaluate the algorithm, the only difference is that we extracted the Jostedalbreen glacier from Southern Norway to assess the performance specifically on ice caps.
+We used the independent acquisition test dataset to evaluate the algorithm, the only difference is that we extracted the Jostedalbreen glacier from Southern Norway to assess the performance specifically on ice caps.
 We calibrated the algorithm for every region with Bayesian optimization by minimizing the average of Equations\,(\ref{eq:rc_to_rf_distance}) and\,(\ref{eq:rf_to_rc_distance}).

 Table\,\ref{tab:icedivides_quality} summarises the results of the implemented algorithm for ice divides delineation after calibrating its parameters.
 Overall, the average spatial deviation between the reference data and the reconstructed ice divides was roughly in the range of hundreds of meters, falling between 100 and 600\,m.
 Remarkably, the lowest discrepancy was observed for Jostedalsbreen, an ice cap, while one could expect that reconstructing ice divides for mountainous regions should be less challenging due to the prominent elevation features and high slopes.
 Also, the distances from the reconstructed ice divides to the reference exhibited higher errors in Alaska and Southern Canada, which can indicate the tendency of the algorithm to split ice complexes in these areas into smaller glaciers.